- About us

 The historic emblem may be used with marketing materials that are designed to communicate the university’s history or to communicate with alumni.
 The historic emblem should never be used in place of the Missouri S&T signature, logo or word mark.
 Its use is reserved for development and alumni relations purposes only.

-Use of the historic emblem requires authorization from the communications office.
-For approval and to request the file, contact communications at email@example.com.
+Use of the historic emblem requires authorization from the marketing and communications office.
+For approval and to request the file, complete this form.

 Athletics primary mark

 Missouri S&T’s athletics primary mark consists of a dominant miner’s pickax behind the abbreviated university name, “Missouri S&T." It is designed with a stylized shadow to illustrate action, as if the symbol is in motion.
 Both the pickaxe and the name are outlined in white to give two-dimensional depth and create an athletic look.